django-stars/frontend-docs/docs/skeleton/routing.md

 ## ~~access~~

-Access level for route.
+Access level for the route.
 For more information read [this](/frontend-docs/docs/skeleton/skeleton_access#page-level-access)

 ## ~~accessRedirectTo~~

-Redirect url if user does not has permissions to view this page
+Redirect url in case user hasn't permissions to view this page

 # ~~Link~~

 Overrides [Link](https://reacttraining.com/react-router/web/api/Link) component from react-router

 - **to: String**.
-Instead of url  as in original Link Component, here you should use [name](/frontend-docs/docs/skeleton/skeleton_routing#name)
+Instead of url like in the original Link Component, here you should use [name](/frontend-docs/docs/skeleton/skeleton_routing#name)
 - **state: object**.
 State to persist to the location.
 - **other props**